kotopes1/crypto-hardware-wallet/README.md

 - [PEP8 Online](http://pep8online.com/)

 In the command line interface the following input was added, (python3 -m flake8) to bring up files with errors.
 Most errors were ( E501 line too long (81 > 79 characters) at this point in time I didn’t want to adjust my code incase I added more issues.

+'django.test.TestCase' imported but unused on various files.

+More testing will be done at a leter date, to remove any errors.
 ___

 **Email Issues**